Stay comparison guide

 When cabin is the better fit

-Choose cabin if you want more cabin character and outdoor mood.
-A detached cabin feel with kitchenette, private parking, WiFi, bed linen, and towels included.
+Choose cabin over furnished tent when you want more cabin character and outdoor mood.
+You get a detached cabin feel with kitchenette, private parking, WiFi, bed linen, and towels included.

 See cabin